Azerbaijan Airlines crash: another military shoot-down of a civil aircraft?

 Photographs of the remains of the fuselage show many perforations consistent with an anti-aircraft missile attack.

 Initially Russia claimed the aircraft had struck a flock of birds, which led to the crash.
-But according to the Azeri news channel AnewZ, government sources in Baku say the plane was hit by shrapnel from a Russian Pantsir-S air-defence system, disabling many of the flight controls.
+But according to Reuters news agency, four sources with knowledge of Azerbaijan’s investigation say the Russian Pantsir-S air-defence system was the cause of the crash.

+One source told Reuters: "No one claims that it was done on purpose.
+However, taking into account the established facts, Baku expects the Russian side to confess to the shooting down of the Azerbaijani aircraft.”

+The plane’s communications had been paralysed by electronic warfare systems on the approach to Grozny, the source added.

-The account says a drone attack on Grozny was confirmed on Christmas Day morning, and that airspace should have been closed to civilian aircraft.
+An account reported by pro-government AnewZ news station says a drone attack on Grozny was confirmed on Christmas Day morning, and that airspace should have been closed to civilian aircraft.

 “The disoriented crew of the flight, which was subjected to air defence fire and electronic warfare systems, was recommended to land in the Kazakh city of Aktau.